Anu-Mittal/anu-demo/README.md

 # anu-demo
-this id my first Git repository
+this is My first Git Repository.
+Author-Anu